MIDAP

 The MIDAP Solution

-- Trained volunteers capture images of skin lesions
+- Trained volunteers capture images of skin lesions using standardized protocols and informed consent procedures.

-- Board-certified dermatologists review cases remotely
+- Board-certified dermatologists review de-identified cases through a secure teledermatology platform.

 How MIDAP Works